Live, watch: Royal scuffle - Oz football fan arrested for heckling Prince Andrew; what he said

 Unlike Charles, Anne and Edward, Andrew did not march in ceremonial military uniform.

-Earlier this year he was stripped of his military titles.
+He was stripped of his military titles this year.
 In February, he settled a lawsuit with Virginia Giuffre who had accused the prince of sexually abusing her when she was underage.
 Andrew has consistently denied any wrongdoing.

 As the royal party slowly walked along the Royal Mile a man allegedly began heckling Andrew by name.